camnewnham/HotLoader/README.md

 Some of these challenges are assisted in isolation by tools such as [Script Parasite](https://github.com/arendvw/ScriptParasite) or the [new script editor in Rhino 8](https://discourse.mcneel.com/t/rhino-8-feature-scripteditor-cpython-csharp/128353), or even just the [project templates](https://marketplace.visualstudio.com/items?itemName=McNeel.Rhino7Templates2022).

-`HotComponent` became feasible with the introduction of [Yak](https://developer.rhino3d.com/guides/yak/what-is-yak/) - as until now it would have been inconvient to share HotComponents because the user would have to pre-install a plugin to load them.
+`HotComponent` became feasible with the introduction of [Yak](https://developer.rhino3d.com/guides/yak/what-is-yak/) - as until now it would have been inconvenient to share HotComponents because the user would have to pre-install a plugin to load them.
 Now, the user simply needs to accept the prompt to install `HotLoader` and the definition will open as normal.

 ### Who